Solidity: Multicall - Aggregate Multiple Contract Calls

 • Be cautious when plugging USB devices into your computer.

-• Don't change devices from your computer if possible.
+• Don't charge devices from your computer if possible.

 • Bring your own keyboard and USB hub when necessary.